gguillotte/mdsrd5/mdsrd5.md

 ### Food and Water

-Characters who don't eat or drink suffer the effects of exhaustion (see [Conditions](#section-conditions)).
+Characters who don't eat or drink suffer the effects of exhaustion (see "[Conditions](#section-conditions)").
 Exhaustion caused by lack of food or water can't be removed until the character eats and drinks the full required amount.

 #### Food